-The ROE's total OPEB liability of \$156,699 for the current fiscal year was developed based on the July 1, 2017 actuarial valuation date and adjusted to the June 30, 2018 measurement date based on procedures that conform to the Alternative Measurement Method and generally accepted actuarial principles and practices.
+The ROE's total OPEB liability of \$158,642 was measured as of June 30, 2019, and was determined by an actuarial valuation as of that date based on procedures that conform to the Alternative Measurement Method and generally accepted actuarial principles and practices.

 Actuarial assumptions and other inputs.
-The total OPEB liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2019 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified: